tax collections

 8 September, 2024 | tax collections

 Summary IRS Letter 9297 (Summary of Taxpayer Contact) indicates that an Internal Revenue Service (IRS) revenue officer is working on your account, and the agency needs your financial information.
 The IRS typically assigns accounts to revenue officers when taxpayers have compliance issues, a substantial back tax balance, or the agency's automated approach has failed to collect payment.
-Form 9297 lists the documents and information yo...
+Form 9297 lists the documents and information you must provide t...
 CONTINUE READING

 IRS Automated Collection System (ACS)